chidiwilliams/expression-evaluator/README.md

 - Comments

-- Variables
+- Conditionals, IF, <, >

-- Custom functions
+- Environment and multi-line evaluation